makerdao/mips/MIP4/MIP4c2-Subproposals/MIP4c2-SP14.md

 ## Specification

+### Paragraph Summary

+This MIP Amendment trims down, reformats and partly rewords MIP0 with the intent of making it easier to read and navigate.
+This MIP Amendment does not change MIP0's logic and processes.

 ### Motivation

 Over time, MIP0 has accrued a moderately heavy baggage of outdated content and a somewhat lighter baggage of rushed edits and incoherence.
 We feel it is high time MIP0 got a revamp that trims down the excess, brings it up-to-date, and makes it less intimidating for the newcomer and easier to navigate for everyone.